distribution/distribution/docs/configuration.md

       yes
     </td>
     <td>
       Static headers to add to each request.
+Each header's name should be a key underneath headers, and each value is a list of payloads for that header name.
+Note that values must always be lists.
     </td>
   </tr>
   <tr>